Specialties

 - Arrhythmias and Conduction Defects - General

-- Using history (symptoms), signs and ECG findings be able to diagnose and distinguish between a) cardiac arrest b) atrial flutter and fibrillation (AF), c) respiratory arrest d) ventricular tachycardia +/- pulse (CR3)
+- Using history (symptoms), signs and ECG findings be able to diagnose and distinguish between e) peri-arrest f) ventricular fibrillation g) supraventricular tachycardia, h) 1st, 2nd and 3rd degree heart block

-- Using history (symptoms), signs and ECG findings be able to diagnose and distinguish between e) peri-arrest f) ventricular fibrillation g) supraventricular tachycardia, h) 1st, 2nd and 3rd degree heart block (CR3, CR3, CR3, CR3, CR3)
+- Using history (symptoms), signs and ECG findings be able to diagnose and distinguish between the following: cardiac arrest; atrial flutter and atrial fibrillation (AF); respiratory arrest; ventricular tachycardia; pulse; Peri-arrest; ventricular fibrillation; supraventricular tachycardia; 1st, 2nd & 3rd degree heart block (CR3)

-- Learn how to distinguish between neurological and cardiological causes of collapse (CR3)
+- Learn how to distinguish between neurological and cardiological causes of collapse

-- List cardiological causes of collapse (CR3)
+- Learn cardiological causes of collapse (CR3)

 - Learn the causes of each type of pathological tachycardia and bradycardia (CR3)

-- Arrhythmias and Conduction Defects - Management
+- Arrhythmias and Conduction Defects: Management

-- Know how to manage a patient with a cardiac arrest in line with current UK Resuscitation Council Guidelines (CR3)
+- Know how to manage a patient with a cardiac arrest in line with current UK Resuscitation Council Guidelines

-- Describe methods that can be used to reduce recurrence of arrhythmias including treatment of underlying cause, drug treatment and radio frequency ablation (CR3)
+- Describe methods that can be used to reduce recurrence of arrhythmias including treatment of underlying cause, drug treatment and radiofrequency ablation (CR3)

 - Arrhythmias and Conduction Defects - General